paraspell/docs/docs/contribution.md

 ## 📦 Submitting a Fix

 1. Fork the repository and create a new branch.
-2. Make your changes and commit with a clear message.
-3. Open a [Pull Request](https://github.com/paraspell/xcm-tools/pulls) referencing the issue.
-4. **Tag `@michaeldev5`** in the PR description to request a review.

-## 📦 Submitting a Fix

-1. Fork the repository and create a new branch.
 2. Make your changes and **commit using a Conventional Commit message** with one of the **supported tags** listed below.
 3. Open a [Pull Request](https://github.com/paraspell/xcm-tools/pulls) referencing the issue.
 4. **Tag `@michaeldev5`** in the PR description to request a review.